Escartem/AnimeWwise/README.md

 ### ⚠️ Genshin will not be updated at every version, and current version of music names is 5.3 for now

+### ⚠️ ZZZ changed how audio is stored, no updates beyond 2.2 planned for now

 # Usage